Taitava/obsidian-shellcommands-documentation/Preactions/Prompts.md

 This prompt cannot execute any shell commands, because it's just a preview. **However**, if you click the execution button in the prompt modal, the prompt **will store the field values into the specified target variables**.

-# Accessing inputted values afterwards
+# Accessing inputted values afterward
 After a custom variable is assigned with a value (by a prompt, or in some later version by other means), it stores its value even after the shell command is executed.
 You can use the same custom variable in another shell command, even if that shell command does not open up a prompt, and so the two shell commands can share the same custom value.

 You can also [[Custom variables|display the current custom variable values in a side pane]].
 Custom variable values are lost when Obsidian quits or the *Shell commands* plugin is reloaded.